Emergence of Multi-Level Biological Systems

 evident in every living cell or organism today.
 The

-the sun and captured via photosynthesis in plants.
-All the
+fusion in the sun and captured via photosynthesis in plants.

-hydrogen in cells was created in the big bang itself.
+All the hydrogen in our cells was created in the big bang itself.

-novel mutations that evolution can exploit are due to UV radiation from
+that evolution exploits are due to UV radiation from

-dozen or so layers of emergent behavior still participate in a great
+of the dozen or so layers of emergent behavior still

 expression.
 Molybdenum is crucial to bacterial and eucaryotic